Last Updated on September 6, 2025 by admin

 Distance from: Pune Railway Station: 3 KM | Pune Airport: 10 KM

 The Pataleshwar Cave Temple, which dates back to the 8th century, is a great example of Pune’s long and interesting history.
 As you get closer, be amazed by the intricate carvings that decorate the caves.
 They show how talented the artists were at that time.
 The temple, which is dedicated to Lord Pataleshwar, gives off a spiritually peaceful vibe amidst the busy cityscape.
-With their intricate sculptures and fine architecture, the rock-cut wonders entice people to learn more about the religious and cultural meanings hidden in every crack and crevice.
-This ancient sanctuary has a unique mix of history, spirituality, and architectural beauty, making it a must-see for anyone who wants to connect deeply with Pune’s long history.
+The detailed carvings and beautiful architecture of the rock-cut wonders make you want to learn more about the cultural and religious meanings.
+All these are hidden in every crack and crevice.
+This old sanctuary is a must-see for anyone who wants to get to know the past of Pune on a deeper level.
+It has a unique meet of history, spirituality, and architectural beauty.

 5. Raja Dinkar Kelkar Museum: A Collector’s Paradise